-It starts with having the correct procedure to provide the best cash flow statement for your company when you have it available.
+It starts with having the correct procedure to provide the best cash flow statement for your company.
 That’s why you got to choose between direct and indirect cash flow methods.

-In this article, we’ll go through what are direct and indirect cash flow methods and the key differences between the two.
+In this article, we’ll go through what are direct and indirect cash flow methods and differences between the two.

 What is a Cash Flow Statement?

 A cash flow statement gives you an idea of how much cash was circulated in your business during a given financial period.
-In other words, it tells you how much your business received cash and how much cash was paid during a period under consideration.
+It tells you how much your business received cash and how much cash was paid during a definite period.

-It is a net cash profit you made in the financial year because it eliminates the non-cash income and expenses components.
+It is a net cash profit you made in the financial year.
 Because a cash flow statement tracks an organization’s cash inflow and outflow, financial management needs to understand the company’s financial health.

 Never take your eyes off the cash flow because it’s the lifeblood of business. – Sir Richard Branson, business magnate, investor, author, and philanthropist.